argoproj-labs/training-material/argo-workflows/templates/exit-handler.md

 An exit handler can be run at the end of a template, or at the end of a workflow.
 Change the example to run one at the end of the workflow.

+Learn more about [exit handlers](https://argoproj.github.io/argo-workflows/walk-through/exit-handlers/), as well as their close cousin, [lifecycle hooks](https://argoproj.github.io/argo-workflows/lifecyclehook/), in the Argo Workflows documentation.